Same-sex marriage in Scotland: Legislation

 On 25 July 2012, the Scottish Government announced it would bring forward legislation to legalise both civil and religious same-sex marriage in Scotland.
-It reiterated its intention to ensure that no religious group or individual member of the clergy would be forced to conduct such ceremonies; it also stated its intention to work with Westminster to make necessary changes to the Equality Act 2010 to ensure that this would be guaranteed.
+It reiterated its intention to ensure that no religious group or individual member of the clergy would be forced to conduct such ceremonies; it also stated its intention to work with the Parliament of the United Kingdom to make necessary changes to the Equality Act 2010 to ensure that this would be guaranteed.
 On 27 June 2013, the Scottish Government introduced the Marriage and Civil Partnerships (Scotland) Bill to the Scottish Parliament.
 LGBT rights campaigners, celebrating outside the UK Parliament on 15 July 2013 for the clearance of the Marriage (Same Sex Couples) Act 2013 in the House of Lords, declared that they would continue the campaign to extend same-sex marriage rights to both Scotland and Northern Ireland.
 A majority of members of the Scottish Parliament had declared their support for same-sex marriage, including the leaders of each party in Parliament: Alex Salmond (Scottish National Party (SNP); the First Minister of Scotland), Johann Lamont (Labour), Ruth Davidson (Conservative), Willie Rennie (Liberal Democrats) and Patrick Harvie (Green).

 The bill was fast-tracked through the Scottish Parliament with the aim of achieving royal assent for the legislation by March 2014.
 The Equal Opportunities Committee considered the bill from 5 September to 7 November, with a report published on 8 November.
 On 20 November, the bill passed its first stage with a 98 to 15 vote and five abstentions.
 Of the 98 MSPs that voted "yes" on the bill, 52 were members of the SNP, 31 were members of the Labour Party, seven were members of the Conservative Party, four were members of the Liberal Democrats, two were members of the Green Party, and two were independents.
 Of the 15 MSPs that voted "no" on the bill, 6 were members of the Scottish National Party, 8 were members of the Conservative Party, and one was a member of the Labour Party.
 Of the five MSPs who abstained, two were members of the SNP, and three were members of the Labour Party.

 The bill returned to the Equal Opportunities Committee for its second stage.
 The Committee considered the bill on 19 December 2013, rejecting several amendments proposed by opponents of the legislation.
 The Committee continued the second stage on 16 January 2014.
-The final stage debate and vote was held on 4 February 2014.
+The final stage debate and vote was held on 4 February.
 The bill was approved with 105 MSPs in favour and 18 opposed, with no abstentions.
 It received royal assent by Queen Elizabeth II on 12 March, and came into effect on 16 December.
 Civil partners began converting their relationships into marriages on that date, and the first same-sex marriages occurred on 31 December 2014.
 The first same-sex couple to marry in Scotland were Susan and Gerrie Douglas-Scott on 31 December in Glasgow, with sixteen other same-sex couples marrying across Scotland later that same day.